Skip to content

 Stuttgart has become increasingly popular among tourists in recent years, affecting all aspects of city life.
 The city has many tourist attractions, bringing in visitors from different countries.

-Stuttgart is considered one of the greenest cities in Europe.
-It has several local parks, and almost all of them have picnic areas.
+The city is considered one of the greenest cities in Europe.
+It has several local parks, almost all with picnic areas.
 Ideal for travel lovers, the Stuttgart Card allows you to get discounted rates at famous museums and galleries.
 The only drawback is the need for more discounts on public transportation.

 Mercedes-Benz Museum